ankitashrivastava291995/marvelous-daffodil-7963f/src/pages/blog/user-journey-mapping.md

 excerpt: >-
   What is a Learning Management System?
 How is it useful?
-A learning management system, (LMS) is software that is designed specifically to create, distribute, and manage the delivery of educational content.
-The LMS can be hosted as a stand-alone product on the company server, or it can be a cloud-based platform that is hosted by […]
+A learning management system, (LMS) is software that is designed specifically to create, distribute, and manage the delivery of educational content. […]
 author: src/data/authors/jane-doe.yaml
 date: '2019-03-27'
 thumb_image: images/10_thumb.jpg